Itangalo/Bot-Playtesting-Toolkit/docs/35-ObjectFilter-class.md

 `myFilter.applyOnArray(objectArray)` returns an array with all the objects matching the filter.
 The array can be empty.

-`myFilterfindFirstInArray(objectArray)` returns the first matching object in the array, or `false` if none is found.
+`myFilter.findFirstInArray(objectArray)` returns the first matching object in the array, or `false` if none is found.

-`myFilterremoveFirstFromArray(objectArray)` returns the first matching object in the array, _and removes it from the array_.
+`myFilter.removeFirstFromArray(objectArray)` returns the first matching object in the array, _and removes it from the array_.
 If no match is found, `false` is returned.

-`myFilterremoveFromArray(objectArray, maxNumber = Number.POSITIVE_INFINITY)` returns an array with all or a set number of matching objects in the arrary, _and removes them from the original array_.
+`myFilter.removeFromArray(objectArray, maxNumber = Number.POSITIVE_INFINITY)` returns an array with all or a set number of matching objects in the arrary, _and removes them from the original array_.
 The parameter `maxNumber` can be used to limit how many items should be removed at most.